Dolpheyn/antar/workflows/instruct create semantic git commits from diff.md

-# How to Create Meaningful Git Commits: A Step-by-Step Guide
+# The Empathetic Git Commit Narrative: Beyond Technical Tracking

-## Your Mission
+## Your Deeper Mission
-You're going to transform your code changes into clear, meaningful git commits that tell a story about what you've done.

-## Before You Start: Understanding Commit Types
-Think of commits like chapters in a book.
-Each type describes a different kind of change:
-- `feat`: You've added something new (like a cool feature)
-- `fix`: You've repaired a bug
-- `docs`: You've updated documentation
-- `style`: You've made formatting changes
-- `refactor`: You've restructured code without changing its behavior
-- `test`: You've modified or added tests
-- `chore`: You've done maintenance work
+You're not just recording changes—you're crafting a living story of your project's evolution, where each commit is a meaningful chapter of collective problem-solving.

+## Commit Types: The Emotional Spectrum of Change
+Commits are more than technical markers—they're emotional and intellectual waypoints:
+- `feat` 🌱: Birth of an idea, a moment of creative breakthrough
+- `fix` 🩹: Healing the project, addressing pain points with care
+- `docs` 📖: Sharing knowledge, creating collective understanding
+- `style` 🎨: Refining the aesthetic of our shared codebase
+- `refactor` 🔬: Thoughtful restructuring, honoring code's potential
+- `test` 🕵️: Building trust through rigorous exploration
+- `chore` 🧹: Maintenance as an act of respect for our collaborative space

-## The Commit Message Formula
+## The Holistic Commit Message Formula
-Your commit message should look like this:
 ```
-<type>(<optional area>): Short, clear description
+<type>(<optional area>): Concise, meaningful description

-(Optional longer explanation if needed)
+[Emotional Context]
+- Why this change matters
+- The human story behind the code

+[Problem Narrative]
+- What challenge were you solving?
+- How does this change improve our collective journey?

+[Potential Impact]
+- Who benefits from this change?
+- What new possibilities does this open?
 ```

-## The Workflow: From Changes to Commits

-### Step 1: Check What's Changed
-- Look at your git status
-- Identify different types of changes:
-  * Staged changes (ready to commit)
-  * Unstaged changes (modified but not added)
-  * Untracked files (brand new files)

-### Step 2: Examine the Entire Difference
-- Generate a comprehensive diff
-- If you have staged changes, look at staged diff
-- If you have unstaged changes, look at unstaged diff
-- Handle mixed changes carefully

-### Step 3: Understand the Changes Deeply
-- Group your changes logically
-- Ask yourself:
-  * What type of change is this?
-  * Are these changes related?
-  * Do they belong in the same commit?

-### Step 4: Stage and Commit
-- Stage the first logical group of changes
-- Write a commit message that explains:
-  * What changed
-  * Why it changed
-  * Any important details

-### Step 5: Repeat
-- Keep doing this until ALL changes are committed
-- Stop when `git status` shows nothing left to commit

-## Pro Tips
-- Keep commits small and focused
-- Tell a clear story with your commits
-- Think about how another developer would understand your changes

-## The Big Picture
-Each commit is more than code - it's a communication about your project's evolution.
-Make it count!
+## The Empathetic Commit Workflow

+### Step 0: Emotional Preparation
+- Pause before committing
+- Reflect on the journey of this change
+- Connect with the human intention behind your code

+### Step 1: Comprehensive Change Mapping
+- Beyond git status:
+  * Understand the emotional landscape of your changes
+  * Map changes to their broader project context
+  * Identify the story these changes are telling

+### Step 2: Narrative Staging
+- Group changes not just logically, but narratively
+- Ask deeper questions:
+  * What story does this change tell?
+  * How does this connect to our project's larger vision?
+  * What human problem are we solving?

+### Step 3: Commit as Storytelling
+- Stage changes with intention
+- Write a commit message that:
+  * Explains the technical change
+  * Reveals the human motivation
+  * Connects to the project's larger purpose

+### Step 4: Collaborative Reflection
+- Invite team feedback on commit messages
+- Treat commit messages as a form of communication art
+- Continuously evolve your narrative skills

+## Advanced Commit Intelligence

+### Emotional Resonance Scoring
+- Low Resonance (0-3): Purely technical, lacks context
+- Medium Resonance (4-7): Some human insight
+- High Resonance (8-10): Tells a compelling, meaningful story

+### Commit Message Quality Checklist
+✅ Technical accuracy
+✅ Emotional context
+✅ Problem narrative
+✅ Potential impact
+✅ Clarity and brevity
+✅ Collaborative tone

+## Philosophical Foundations
+- Every line of code is a dialogue
+- Commits are not just changes, but conversations
+- Version control is collective memory

+## Pro Wisdom
+- Small, focused commits tell the clearest stories
+- Vulnerability in communication creates stronger teams
+- Your commit messages are your project's autobiography

+## Reflection Prompt
+How can your next commit not just change code, but change understanding?

+## Learning and Growth
+- Practice empathetic commit writing
+- Review your commit history as a narrative
+- Celebrate the human behind the code

+## Call to Collaborative Action
+Transform your commits from mere technical logs into powerful, meaningful narratives that honor the creativity, challenges, and collective intelligence of your team.